 Valentine’s Bloody Semen Consultation.

-Having taken some paracetamol with aspirin, the pain had calmed down but he was still somewhat uncomfortable.
+The pain had calmed down after taking some paracetamol with aspirin, but he was still somewhat uncomfortable.

 To say he was a bundle of nerves was putting it mildly.

 This was the first kind of its occurrence so we took a little peek at his sexual style.